leanking/hyper-risk/dashboard/README.md

 ## Recent Updates

+- Improved chart layouts with optimized margins and boundaries to prevent clipping
+- Added informative tooltips to all summary cards for better understanding of metrics
+- Improved layout with positions table moved above charts for better visibility
+- Simplified position metrics chart to focus on key metrics (PnL and risk score)
+- Added interactive Risk Warnings card with severity-based indicators
+- Moved warnings to a modal dialog for cleaner interface
 - Added improved error handling for chart data loading
 - Fixed issues with PnL and Risk Metrics charts not displaying correctly
 - Added debug tools for API troubleshooting